 For a proposal with multiple components, some of which are Safe Routes to School projects, is it better to separate them into different applications, or can they be combined?
-They can be combined, but it will be up to the applicant to analyse what will be most effective in terms of the scoring criteria.
+They can be combined, but it will be up to the applicant to analyze what will be most effective in terms of the scoring criteria.
 Also, be sure to consider whether there is a natural link between the components that are combined.

 If part of my project includes Safe Routes to School, is the entire project exempt from the $250,000 minimum?
 If the project predominantly qualifies as a safe routes to school project, the minimum request for funds does not apply.

 Is pairing infrastructure projects with non-infrastructure safety education encouragement a good idea to increase the public health benefits?
 If paired, should the scope only include programs for the immediate community, or could we include the same programs being carried out in other areas of a rural county?
 Possibly, it depends on the proposal.
 You should demonstrate how the infrastructure and NI components are related within the same application.

 Can we apply for funding to continue a program that has been in place for a couple of years already?
 Or is funding only for new programs?
 Non-Infrastructure funding is intended to focus on pilot and start up projects that can demonstrate funding for ongoing efforts.
 ATP funding is not intended to fund ongoing program operations.
 But starting with Cycle 3, you can apply to expand a program or add a new element.
 See the CTC Guidelines, page 6.